Fayza97/Fayza-week2/README.md

-This a HTML and CSS project for RECODED.
+This is HTML and CSS project for RECODED.
  Its a Website Which includes 3 pages (Home , Contact us , Book a Room ) And each pages is responsive for Desktop, Mobile and Tablets.